openTdataCH/netexRealisationGuideSwitzerland/docs/06_stops.md

 ### Usage Notes

-A QUAY may serve one or more VEHICLE STOPPING PLACEs and be associated with one or more STOP POINTs.
+- In standard NeTEx, a `Quay` may serve one or more `VehicleStoppingPlace`s and be associated with one or more `StopPoints`s.
+The Swiss profile does not currently model that.

-A QUAY may contain other sub QUAYs.
-A child QUAY must be physically contained within its parent QUAY.
+- A `Quay` may contain other sub `Quay`s.
+A child `Quay` must be physically contained within its parent `Quay`.
 Furthermore:
-- A nested QUAY is always physically contiguous with its parent and so has the same accessibility characteristics as it parents.
+  - A nested `Quay` is always physically contiguous with its parent and so has the same accessibility characteristics as it parents.
-- Nested QUAYs should not be used to mark individual positions on a platform – BOARDING POSITIONs service this function.
+  - Nested `Quay`s should not be used to mark individual positions on a platform – `BoadingPosition` serve this function.
-- Nested QUAYs and ACCESS PLACES must always be on the same LEVEL as their parent
+  - Nested `Quay`s and `AccessSpace`s must always be on the same `Level` as their parent (not currently modelled).

-QUAYs are mapped with the following resolution:
-- No hierarchy between the different definitions of quays is foreseen at the moment
-- All combinations between sectors of the same quay are considered as independent quays.
-- Combinations of several quays are considered as independent quays.

-In future the modelling of the Quays might adhere to EPIAP (NeTEx part 6) more to make sure that accessibility features can be modelled correctly..

 - If the SLOID for platforms is not unique, it will be formed according to the schema:
 {StopPlace SLOID}_gen:{Quay SLOID}_pf:{Platform Code*}.
 - If no platform SLOID is available {StopPlace SLOID}_gen:missingSLOID_pf:{Platform Code*} will be used instead.
 - 👉 Please note: Special characters in the track identifier will be replaced with a dot («.»), for example 21/22 → 21.22.

 In the table below you will find an overview of the possible cases:

 <img width="925" height="206" alt="SLOID_V1_EN" src="https://github.com/user-attachments/assets/45c5354d-be03-4d88-8b04-b3793e5568ba" />

+QUAYs are mapped with the following resolution: **TODO** not clear
+- No hierarchy between the different definitions of quays is foreseen at the moment
+- All combinations between sectors of the same quay are considered as independent quays.
+- Combinations of several quays are considered as independent quays.

 ## TopographicPlace
 *→ [Glossary definition](A4_annex_glossary.md#TopographicPlace)*